We’re so excited to let you know that we’re now able to re-start running face-to-face activities in SW Notts District.

-Across England on July 6th, The Scout Association moved to Amber Phase, meaning small groups of up to 15 people (consisting of 12 young people and 3 adults) can meet outside for socially-distanced activities.
+Across England on July 6th, The Scout Association moved to Amber Phase, meaning small groups of up to 15 young people (and 5 adults) can meet indoors and outdoors for socially-distanced activities.

 The re-start is being done at local level, with Section Leaders, Group Scout Leaders and Executive Committees.
 Each group’s re-start planning and implementation is overseen by SW Notts District, which, in turn, is supported by senior leaders at Nottinghamshire County Scouts.

 The following image outlines our current readiness level and lists the scope of permitted activity: